stretchr/hoard/README.md

     }

-Remember, because the func is declared inline, variables defined around it will be available (via closures) making it easy to do other initialisation work in the `DataGetter`.
+Remember, because the function is declared inline, variables defined around it will be available (via closures) making it easy to do other initialisation work in the `DataGetter`.

 ####DataGetter and DataGetterWithError
 The `DataGetter` type is defined as:

     type DataGetter func() (interface{}, *Expiration)

-The func takes no arguments, but must return an object (the object you intend to cache), and a `hoard.Expiration` instance describing when the object should expire (see [Expiring](#expiring) below).
+The functiong takes no arguments, but must return an object (the object you intend to cache), and a `hoard.Expiration` instance describing when the object should expire (see [Expiring](#expiring) below).
 For indefinite expiration (i.e. once it's created it should never expire) you can use the handy `hoard.ExpiresNever` object.

 The `DataGetterWithError` type is defined as: